How much is semi-truck insurance? And other related questions

 Here is a breakdown of what each insurance type typically covers:

-• Non-Trucking Liability insurance: Covers property damage or bodily injury you inflict on another party when you are not operating under the authority of the motor carrier you leased on with.
+Non-trucking liability insurance: Covers property damage or bodily injury you inflict on another party when you are not operating under the authority of the motor carrier you do business with.

 What impacts how much your semi-truck insurance costs?